-To commemorate their distinguished work in their fields, eight faculty members will receive the 2018 CIT Dean’s Early Career Fellowship.
+To commemorate their distinguished work in their fields, eight faculty members will receive the 2018 College of Engineering Dean’s Early Career Fellowship.
 This year’s fellows are Chrysanthos Gounaris (ChemE), Pulkit Grover (ECE), Hae Young Noh (CEE), Cécile Péraire (ECE), Costa Samaras (CEE), Aswin Sankaranarayanan (ECE), Satbir Singh (MechE), and Osman Yağan (ECE).
 The fellowship awards these young faculty members with funding to further their outstanding work.

 Gounaris, assistant professor of chemical engineering, researches the mathematics of decision-making and develops computer algorithms for the optimization of complex and uncertain systems.
 These algorithms help industrial companies develop new products, design new plants, improve existing production and supply chain operations, and reduce overall energy consumption.